ionos-cloud/crossplane-provider-ionoscloud/docs/api/managed-kubernetes/nodepool.md

 			* description: The minimum number of worker nodes that the managed node group can scale in.
 Should be set together with 'maxNodeCount'.
 Value for this attribute must be greater than equal to 1 and less than equal to maxNodeCount.
 			* format: int32
 			* minimum: 1.000000
+* `clusterConfig` (object)
+	* description: The K8s Cluster on which the NodePool will be created.
+	* properties:
+		* `clusterId` (string)
+			* description: ClusterID is the ID of the Cluster on which the resource will be created.
+It needs to be provided via directly or via reference.
+			* format: uuid
+		* `clusterIdRef` (object)
+			* description: ClusterIDRef references to a Cluster to retrieve its ID.
+			* properties:
+				* `name` (string)
+					* description: Name of the referenced object.
+				* `policy` (object)
+					* description: Policies for referencing.
+					* properties:
+						* `resolution` (string)
+							* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+							* default: "Required"
+							* possible values: "Required";"Optional"
+						* `resolve` (string)
+							* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+							* possible values: "Always";"IfNotPresent"
+			* required properties:
+				* `name`
+		* `clusterIdSelector` (object)
+			* description: ClusterIDSelector selects reference to a Cluster to retrieve its ClusterID.
+			* properties:
+				* `matchControllerRef` (boolean)
+					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
+				* `policy` (object)
+					* description: Policies for selection.
+					* properties:
+						* `resolution` (string)
+							* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+							* default: "Required"
+							* possible values: "Required";"Optional"
+						* `resolve` (string)
+							* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+							* possible values: "Always";"IfNotPresent"
+* `k8sVersion` (string)
+	* description: The Kubernetes version the NodePool is running.
+This imposes restrictions on what Kubernetes versions can be run in a cluster's NodePools.
+Additionally, not all Kubernetes versions are viable upgrade targets for all prior versions.
+* `maintenanceWindow` (object)
+	* description: The maintenance window is used for updating the software on the NodePool's nodes and for upgrading the NodePool's K8s version.
+If no value is given, one is chosen dynamically, so there is no fixed default.
+	* properties:
+		* `dayOfTheWeek` (string)
+			* description: DayOfTheWeek The name of the week day.
+		* `time` (string)
+* `storageSize` (integer)
+	* description: The size of the volume in GB.
+The size should be greater than 10GB.
+	* format: int32
+	* minimum: 10.000000
+* `availabilityZone` (string)
+	* description: The availability zone in which the target VM should be provisioned.
+	* possible values: "AUTO";"ZONE_1";"ZONE_2"
+* `coresCount` (integer)
+	* description: The number of cores for the node.
+	* format: int32
 * `datacenterConfig` (object)
 	* description: A Datacenter, to which the user has access.
 	* properties: